 I have worked as a clinician in a number of statutory and private institutions in Greece and the UK, with people with symptoms ranging from anxiety, psychiatric disorders and autism spectrum disorders to other difficulties, like cerebral palsy and special educational needs.
 I have also worked in private practice as a psychotherapist in Athens and London.

-Since 2014, I teach in higher education, in undergraduate and postgraduate programs in psychology, psychotherapy, counselling and psychosocial studies, where I also supervise trainees' clinical and counselling practice, as well as their dissertations.
+Between 2013-20202, I worked in higher education, in undergraduate and postgraduate programs in psychoanalysis, psychology, psychotherapy & counselling and psychosocial studies, where I also supervised trainees' clinical and counselling practice, as well as their dissertations.

-I have written a book and articles in Greek, English and French-speaking publications about mental illness and its treatment, some of which can be found in the 'Publications & presentations' section of this website.
+I have written two books and articles in Greek, English and French-speaking publications about mental illness and its treatment, some of which can be found in the 'Publications & presentations' section of this website.